fabricjs/fabricjs.github.io/src/content/docs/api/classes/Control.md

 > **actionName**: `string` = `SCALE`

 Name of the action that the control will likely execute.
 This is optional.
-FabricJS uses to identify what the user is doing for some extra optimizations.
+Fabric.js uses to identify what the user is doing for some extra optimizations.
 If you are writing a custom control and you want to know somewhere else in the code what is going on, you can use this string here. you can also provide a custom getActionName if your control run multiple actions